sailpoint-oss/golang-sdk/api_v3/docs/PasswordConfigurationAPI.md

 [[Back to README]](../README.md)

-## PutPasswordOrgConfig
+## Update Password Org Config

 > PasswordOrgConfig PutPasswordOrgConfig(ctx).PasswordOrgConfig(passwordOrgConfig).Execute()

-Update Password Org Config
+This API updates the password org config for specified fields.
+Other fields will keep original value.
+You must set the `customInstructionsEnabled` field to "true" to be able to use custom password instructions.
+Requires ORG_ADMIN, API role or authorization scope of 'idn:password-org-config:write'

 ### Example